maltehedderich/llama-index-workflow/README.md

 - Simon Suo <simon@llamaindex.ai>
   Sourabh Desai <sourabh@llamaindex.ai>

-I can not list all the contributors here, but you can find them on the [LlamaIndex GitHub page](https://github.com/run-llama/llama_index).
+I can not list all the contributors here, but you can find them on the [llama_index GitHub page](https://github.com/run-llama/llama_index).